 By TMoM Team Member Rachel Hoeing

-What many of you may not realize is that Roanoke, Virginia is only two hours from most spots in the Triad.
+Did you know that Roanoke, Virginia is only two hours from most spots in the Triad?
 It is a fabulous city for a day trip, or a weekend excursion.
 If you head out early morning, you can arrive in time to tackle a venue before lunch, then grab a bite to eat, and hit one or two more hot spots before either grabbing dinner or heading back home.

 Below are three “chunks” of ideas.
 Basically you can choose to do one of these in the morning and one in the afternoon.
 If you eventually want to do all three ideas, it’s a good excuse to spend the night or come back!